Large deviations of the empirical flow for continuous time Markov chains: Notation and results

 \begin{theorem} Assume the Markov chain satisfies (A1)--(A4) and at least one between Conditions \ref{t:ccomp} and \ref{t:ccompls}.
 Then as $T\to+\infty$ the family of probability measures $\{\bb P_x\circ (\mu_T,Q_T)^{-1}\}$ on $\mc P(V)\times L^1_+(E)$ satisfies a large deviation principle, uniformly for $x$ in compact subsets of $V$, with good and convex rate function $I$.
 Namely, for each not empty compact set $K \subset V$, each closed set $\mc C\subset \mc P(V)\times L^1_+(E)$, and each open set $\mc A \subset \mc P(V)\times L^1_+(E)$, it holds

 \end{theorem}

-As discussed in Lemma \ref{basket}, under the above assumptions it holds $\langle \pi, r\rangle <+ \infty$.
+As discussed in Lemma \ref{basket}, under the assumptions in Theorem~\ref{LDP:misura+flusso} it holds $\langle \pi, r\rangle <+ \infty$.
 In particular, $I(\mu,Q)=0$ if and only if $(\mu,Q)=(\pi,Q^\pi)$.
-Hence, from the above LDP one derives the LLN for the empirical flow in $L_+^1 (E)$, improving the pointwise version discussed at the end of Section \ref{s:emef}.
-In addition, the function $I(\cdot, \cdot)$ has an affine structure:
+Hence, from the LDP one derives the law of large numbers for the empirical flow in $L_+^1 (E)$, improving the pointwise version discussed at the end of Section \ref{s:emef}.
+In addition, the function $I$ has an affine structure: